 Each OFRN research project goes through a competitive request for proposal (RFP) process where it is thoroughly vetted by the OFRN Technical Advisory Counsel and Federal partners from NASA Glenn Research Center (NASA GRC), Air Force Research Laboratory (AFRL), National Air and Space Intelligence Center (NASIC) and the Naval Aerospace Medical Unit – Dayton (NAMRU-D); and are approved by the OFRN Executive Advisory Board before submitted for final approval by the Ohio Department of Higher Education.

 OFRN is not an investment fund.
 The bulk of OFRN financial resources are entrusted by The Ohio Legislature and are earmarked for various projects identified by OFRN partners and collaborators.

 The OFRN's Research Projects

-The OFRN research COE and Sustaining Ohio’s Aeronautical Readiness and Innovation in the Next Generation (SOARING) Initiative were developed after thorough review of the strategic plans and priority planning documents of the Air Force, DoD, NASA-GRC and State of Ohio as well as through an iterative review of and briefings on federal requirements provided by AFRL, NASIC, NAMRU-D, and NASA-GRC.
+The OFRN research COE and Sustaining Ohio’s Aeronautical Readiness and Innovation in the Next Generation (SOARING) Initiative were developed after a thorough review of the strategic plans and priority planning documents of the Air Force, DoD, NASA-GRC, and the State of Ohio as well as through an iterative review of and briefings on federal requirements provided by AFRL, NASIC, NAMRU-D, and NASA-GRC.

 Centers of Excellence (COEs) - Rounds 1 & 2

-COE-led projects were designed to build collaborative partnerships among leading Ohio-based public and nonprofit research organizations, forward thinking businesses and federal laboratorieis.
+COE-led projects were designed to build collaborative partnerships among leading Ohio-based public and nonprofit research organizations, forward-thinking businesses, and federal laboratories.
 COE projects include rounds 1 and 2.

 Sustaining Ohio’s Aeronautical Readiness and Innovation in the Next Generation (SOARING) Initiative - Round 3 to 5